ItzSimplyJoe/Virtual-Assistant/README.md

 - Can Tell you where you are currently
 - Can provide weather data about your current area
 - Can use ChatGPT to do anything that you need.

-## Future Features
+- And more

-- Better answer formatting (Easier to understand)
+##Configuration
-- Less Buggy
+The virtual assistant allows you to customise the project.

-- More languages
+ - name: The name of your virtual assistant, this can be found in the `main.py` file
-- More features
+ - wake_words: A list of wake words that trigger the virtual assistant.
+This can be found inside of both the `voice.py` file and `assistant_functions/wakedetection.py`.
+You can simply train another wakeword here https://picovoice.ai/docs/quick-start/porcupine-python/ and then add that to the `Keywords` file and change the location inside of the `voice.py` file
-- Both voice and text in one UI at the same time
+ - colour of UIs: All colours can be changed in the program and they are saved per each user

-## Installation
+ - Font in UIs: All fonts can be changed in the program and they are saved per each user

-To use the virtual assistant, follow these steps:
+ - Voice of Virtual Assistant: All voices can be changed in the program and they are saved per each user

-1. Clone this repository to your local machine.
+##Contribution Guidelines
-2. Install the required dependencies using `pip install -r requirements.txt`.
+If you would like to contribute to this project, please follow these guidelines:

-3. Run the `run.bat` or `hidebat.vbs` file to start the virtual assistant.
+Fork the repository and make your changes on a new branch.

-## Usage
+Submit a pull request to have your changes reviewed and merged into the main branch.

-To interact with the virtual assistant, simply create an account, then login, chose voice or text and enjoy.
-The assistant will respond to your query and perform any actions that are necessary.
+Please ensure that your code is well-documented and follows PEP 8 style guidelines.

-For example, you can ask the assistant to "Where is china" or "How are you today?"
+##License

-## Contributing
+This project is licensed under the MIT License.
+See the LICENSE file for more details.

-If you would like to contribute to this project, please fork this repository and submit a pull request with your changes.
+If you have any questions or encounter any issues with this project, please feel free to create an issue on GitHub.
+Thank you for using Virtual Assistant!